LemoFoundationLtd/lemo-wallet/README.md

 Storage functions object

 -   `setItem(key, value)` The function to store data into storage, both parameters are strings
--   `getItem(key)` Get the data stored in storage by key, The argument and return value are both strings
+-   `getItem(key)` Get the data stored in storage by key.
+The argument and return value are both strings

 ## API